kerokenn/SOC-LEVEL-1-Pathway/README.md

 * Studied how detection logs are created through rules, then a practical Lab featuring a SIEM from THM to have handson experience on Alerts.
 * Practical overview of Splunk, its features, components and how it works.
 * Learned how to manually upload logs to Splunk and did a Lab in Splunk investigating VPN_Logs
+* The ELK Stack, how SOC Analysts use this and what are the components of it.
+Elastic search, Logstash, Kibana, Beats.
 * **SOAR** (Security Orchestration Automation and Response)
 * How these systems work together in a SOC environment